 Mr. Liggins, the Chief Executive Officer and President of Radio One, has a right, which he obtained in 1995, (the "Mableton Option") to acquire an interest in a construction permit for an FM radio station licensed to Mableton, Georgia (the "Mableton Station") which is in the Atlanta MSA.
 Mr. Liggins and Syndicated Communications Venture Partners II, L.P. have reached an agreement to provide initial funding to satisfy the requirements of the Mableton Option.
 Syndicated Communications Venture Partners II, L.P. has provided this funding, a portion of which will be reimbursed to it by Mr. Liggins.
-Terry L. Jones, a general partner of the general partner of Syndicated Communications Venture Partners II, L.P., has provided this funding, a portion of which will be reimbursed to it by Mr. Liggins.
-Terry L. Jones, a general partner of the general partner of Syndicated Communications Venture Partners II, L.P., is also a member of Radio One's board of directors.
+Terry L. Jones, a general partner of the general partner of Syndicated Communications Venture Partners II, L.P., has not directors.
 Mr. Liggins has also proposed that Radio One, most likely through ROA, enter into an LMA with respect to the Mableton Station, or otherwise participate in the operations and financing of the Mableton Station.
 Any such arrangement will be on terms at least as favorable to Radio One as any such transaction with an unaffiliated third party.